There are few places in the world where it is possible to travel right across the Country by Canoe.

 Dinners vary - sometimes they are freshly prepared curries and dahl or pasta dishes and sometimes we eat together at a real table and chairs - with someone else looking after the washing up.
 We always have a pudding too!
 Every meal within a trip is included - you may wish to buy an extra pud or pint of beer (you will have earned it - go on!).

-At the heart of this trip is ‘Freedom” our drop fronted powerboat, who helps us solve the greatest barriers to accessing this trip.
-She provides a robust safety platform for rescues, a fast route to guarantee we make it to the accessible camp spots, and can even be a mobile accessible toilet if needed.
+At the heart of this trip is ‘Freedom” our drop-fronted powerboat, who helps us solve the greatest barriers to accessing this trip.
+She provides a robust safety platform for rescues, a fast route to guarantee we make it to the accessible camp spots, and can even a mobile accessible toilet if needed.
 Freedom also saves us from having to carry our boats around the portages.

 On top of this we have been pioneering over the last 3 years: